Ask Jean: What’s the Deal

 Sun Potion Ashwagandhagoop, $36

-This organic cold-water extract powder of the ashwagandha root is an excellent tonic for immune health, sexual vitality, and harmonized mood.
+This organic cold-water extract powder of the ashwagandha root is an excellent tonic.
 Add 1/2 teaspoon (2 grams) to warm water or tea.
-An excellent addition to milk potions, elixirs, smoothies, raw chocolate, and more.
+It’s also a great addition to milk potions, elixirs, smoothies, raw chocolate, and more.